thomsonreuters/eessi-as4.net/output/doc/wiki/frontend/portal-configuration/page.md

 > Note: Running the portal using IIS is the recommended way for production!

-- Install the latest ASP.NET Core Module, https://github.com/aspnet/AspNetCoreModule, download & install the Windows Hosting package.
+- Install the latest <span>ASP.NET</span> Core Module via the .NET Core Runtime package: https://www.microsoft.com/net/download/thank-you/dotnet-runtime-2.1.4-windows-hosting-bundle-installer.
 After that restart IIS.
 - To verify if the module has been installed successfully, open “Internet Information (IIS) Manager” and view the modules and make the following module is listed.

 ![iis-manager](images/iis-manager.png)